The Story of Captain Beefheart’s Masterpiece, ‘Trout Mask Replica’

 Frank Zappa was an old friend of Beefheart’s, and in 1968 he signed him to his new Straight Records label, which was a subsidiary of Warner Bros.
 It would serve as home to the likes of the GTOs, Tim Buckley, Alice Cooper and Wild Man Fischer, among others.
 Zappa would act as producer on Trout Mask Replica, a seemingly natural move for the pair of outsiders to team up.

 Though you wouldn’t know it from first listen, this was not a ramshackle combo experimenting and improvising.
 As later session tapes would show, this was a well-rehearsed, and very difficult puzzle being put together before our ears.
-Beefheart managed to combine elements of rock, jazz, folk, avant-garde, and raw blues, all dripping with elements of dada and surrealism, to create something utterly unique.
+Beefheart managed to combine elements of rock, jazz, folk, avant-garde and raw blues, all dripping with elements of dada and surrealism, to create something utterly its own.

-‘Moonlight on Vermont’ is about as raw a blues as you will find.
-The aggression and attitude are far beyond the walls of tradition, and simply brilliant in every aspect.
-‘Ella Guru’ takes an almost basic pop song format, and twists it into a misshapen beast while ‘Neon Meate Dream Of A Octafish’ is another poetic romp, this time with musical accompaniment.
+“Moonlight on Vermont” is raw blues, all aggression and attitude far beyond the walls of tradition, and brilliant in every aspect.
+“Ella Guru” takes an almost basic pop song format, and twists it into a misshapen beast while “Neon Meate Dream of a Octafish” is another poetic romp, this time with musical accompaniment.